airswap/airswap-about/instant/running-makers.md

 Running makers for AirSwap Instant involves three key activities.

-- Running an HTTP web server that parses JSON-RPC requests
+- Running an HTTP server that parses JSON-RPC requests
 - Pricing and cryptographically signing orders
 - Interacting with indexers to signal your intent to trade

 # Getting Started

 1. Create an Ethereum key pair.
-You can use Metamask to create a new wallet and export the private key.
+You can use MetaMask to create and export a private key.
 2. Use the [ETH Faucet](https://faucet.rinkeby.io/) to obtain Rinkeby ETH.
 3. Use the [AST Faucet](https://ast-faucet-ui.development.airswap.io/) to obtain Rinkeby AST.

-# Using Node.js
+# Node.js Example

-Create a new project and add [AirSwap.js](https://gitub.com/airswap/AirSwap.js) and other dependencies.
+Create a new project and add dependencies.

 ```
 yarn add express body-parser jayson ethers airswap.js